 Some mouthpieces available online may not be approved by the FDA, which is a federal requirement.
 ZQuiet is properly cleared and registered with the FDA.
 We had to prove not only that the material is safe - but also that the product effectively achieves its intended purpose.
 Don’t buy any mouthpiece that isn’t properly registered and listed with the FDA.

 The most reputable vendors will offer a fair and comprehensive return policy.
-At ZQuiet, we stand by our product and give all customers a 30-day Better Sleep Guarantee™.
+At ZQuiet, we stand by our product and give all customers a 60-Day Money Back Guarantee.
 You can return ZQuiet for any reason, no strings attached.

 Dental Issues And Sleep Disorders

 - Dentures or oral prosthesis: If you wear dentures or oral prostheses, you generally will not be able to wear a snoring mouthpiece as there is no stable base to support the mouthpiece.
 However, if the denture (upper or lower) includes just one of the front teeth, it is normally fine to use ZQuiet.